ceph/ceph/doc/dev/index.rst

     ubuntu-2016-07-23_16:08:12-rados-hammer-backports---basic-openstack

-Even if you don't providing the ``--upload`` option, however, all the logs can still be found on the teuthology machine in the directory ``/usr/share/nginx/html``.
+Even if you do not providing the ``--upload`` option, however, all the logs can still be found on the teuthology machine in the directory ``/usr/share/nginx/html``.